 Apartment amenities are the nonessential features of an apartment that make life easier, more enjoyable, or more productive.
-These are not items like running water or heat in the winter that you should have everywhere, but certain sweeteners a building may offer that make them more appealing than another options that may be comparable in size, price, or quality.
+These are not items like running water or heat in the winter that you should have everywhere but are certain sweeteners a building may offer that make them more appealing than another options that may be comparable in size, price, or quality.

 How Apartment Amenities Appeal to Renters and Owners

 When you are on an apartment hunt, prioritize the amenities that are most relevant to your lifestyle.
 Consider what will make living in this new space (for months or even years) more pleasant and what isn't worth the extra rent money or facility fees.
 If you love working out, a gym in the building would be a big asset to you.
 If that’s not your thing but a weekend swim is, a rooftop pool would be far more appealing.

 Landlords or building owners, managers, and developers need to figure out which amenities will offer the most return on their investment.
 On-site childcare is a worthwhile investment only if it brings families with steady incomes (and long-term leases) into the building, for example.
 Other amenities, such as a pool, require an initial allocation of space, a large expense to build, and significant ongoing maintenance—but it may be worth the cost if the amenity keeps the building full and renters or condo owners happy.